Aquafina-water-bottle/jp-mining-note/docs/docs/uicustomization.md

 This page showcases many examples on how you can customize the user interface to your liking.
-As there are many examples that you likely won't use, I recommend quickly scanning through this page to see if there is anything you would like your note to do.
+As there are many examples that you likely won't use, I recommend quickly skimming through this page to see if there is anything you would like your note to do.

 !!! note